-3.1.18 Homelessness
+3.1.34.
+Homelessness

 Being homeless or being at risk of homelessness presents a real risk to children's welfare and can place the child at risk of harm from a variety of sources including exploitation.
-It should be recognized that some 16 and 17 year olds could be living independently from their parents or guardians through exclusion from the family home.
+It should be recognised that some 16- and 17-year-olds could be living independently from their parents or guardians through exclusion from the family home.